 All developers, builders and brokers and ongoing realty projects were mandated to register with the real estate regulatory authority until July 31, according to Real Estate (Regulation and Development) Act (RERA) 2016 rules.

 However, while several developers rushed to register within the stipulated time, many failed to meet the deadline.
-States such as Himachal Pradesh and West Bengal have not even notified RERA norms yet.
+States such as West Bengal and Goa have not even notified RERA norms yet.
 Some others are delayed in launching their websites for project registration.

 Taking cognizance of the situation, some states including Uttar Pradesh and Maharashtra have decided to tighten the noose on defaulters and announced a penalty clause for those registering post July 31.
 Although the penalties are not too high initially, the government will take strict action in future if developers fail to register within the extension provided.